Answers to Questions About/Substitution Ideas For My Gluten-Free Flour Mix

 -Cornstarch

 Please note that some people think they don’t like tapioca flour but it’s not the tapioca flour itself that is the problem–it’s tapioca flour that’s gone bad.
-Tapioca flour (same as starch) that has gone bad tastes bitter and metallic.
+Tapioca flour (same as tapioca starch) that has gone bad tastes bitter and metallic.
 Normal tapioca flour has a very neutral taste.

-1 cup Potato Flour (not potato starch)
+For the sweet rice flour use: 1 cup potato flour (not potato starch)

 Can I use nut flours in your mix?